haphananhtuan/Multivariate-Deep-learning/README.txt

-Gitlab for deploy to heroku and test
+Gitlab for deploy to lightsail and test